10 Ways To Improve Your Creative Problem-Solving Skills

 3. Get a hobby

 A hobby presents its own set of challenges that require you to use your brain differently.
-Because creativity is a translatable skill, you will benefit from the problem-solving activities while having a positive outlet for stress.
+Because creativity is a translatable skill, you'll benefit from problem-solving activities while having a positive outlet for stress.
 Exploring something new also allows you to test the boundaries of what you’re capable of.
 A hobby is a constructive way to take creative risks.

 Example: A hobby of building scale models is challenging enough to exercise your brain but your enjoyment of it allows you to relax and provides relief from work stress.